Vinita Vasu: Career

-Woman in Vinita
+Notable work

 Her artworks are often a statement against negative perceptions of women from her perspective as someone who grew up in Delhi.
 In her own words, “There are bondages of various kinds that women everywhere face.
 In Delhi, where I come from, women cannot walk free at night without fear.
 But I look at the positive side, at the hope that these women bear rather than dwelling on the dark side.”